 No monkeys are used to pick or harvest the coconuts used to extract Lucy Bee Coconut Oil.
 Our producer from the Philippines says “In the Philippines, it is not custom to utilize monkeys or any other animals to collect coconuts from the tree.
 Harvesting method is either manual (climbing) or using bamboo pole.”

 With regard to our Solomon Islands oil, there are no monkeys in the Pacific islands.
 “Our Pacific coconut farmers do all the work of collecting, carting and selling the coconuts themselves and both they and the coconut oil producers are paid a fair wage for their efforts.
 This is part of our fair trade charter.”

 And our Sri Lankan oil producer commented “Sri Lanka, being primarily a Buddhist country, practices kindness to all living things.
 I have not witnessed these types of practices in Sri Lanka although wild monkeys do sometimes picks coconuts for their own consumption.”

 A recent chat with Dr Winfried Fuchshofen, Director of Fair TSA confirmed that as part of our Fair Trade charter, no child labour or animal cruelty is permitted.

-There are charities which support the exploitation of animals in this way and you can donate here, if you so wish.
+There are charities which support the banning of exploitation of animals in this way and you can donate here, if you so wish.

 About Lucy Bee Limited